Technology is a double-edged sword

 - Checking emails

-This is unconventional, but doing it this way helps me get done what I need to.
-Then I don't have to stress about it for the rest of the day so I can focus on the things that matter most to me.
+Doing it this way helps me to stay organized.
+Then I don't have to stress about these things for the rest of the day so I can focus on the things that matter most to me.

 Unsubscribing from the noise

 I aggressively unsubscribe from things that aren't important to me.
-Email subscriptions, social media "follow"ing, feeds, you name it.
+Email newsletters, marketing/ads, social media alerts, you name it.
 If it gets noisy, I'm outta there.
 I strive for "inbox zero" each day.
 If I can't get to inbox zero each day, then I unsubscribe more.
-I can't handle the notifications building up and draining my energy and peace.
+I strive not to let my amount of notifications grow because I feel they drain my energy and peace.
+There are tools that can help with this.
+For example, Screen Time on Apple devices.

 Avoiding excessive social media

-I try to only check social media once a week.
 Social media can be a valuable tool to stay in touch with others.
 But it can also be a pit of comparisons and depression.
 There's also the loud voices of advertisements and marketing begging for our attention.
 I think generally it is better to just call or visit people in person, where possible.
-I try to keep my "friend" and "following" counts low to reduce the noise.

-I like to keep my work and personal devices completely separate.
-For example, I don't bring my work laptop home from my work.
-I don't install any work apps on my personal phone.
-These sorts of things help me stay focused on what is most important to me when I'm off the clock.
-Work stuff can wait until I'm back on the clock.
+I like to keep work things off of my personal devices and personal things off my work devices.
+For example, I don't install any apps on my personal phone for work email / chat etc. This helps me stay focused on what is most important to me when I'm both on and off the clock.
+Work stuff can wait until I'm back on the clock (if it is an emergency, my co-workers have my phone number to call).

 Avoiding unwholesome media

-I avoid pornography and other unwholesome media for both scientific and spiritual reasons.
-I believe things like pornography alter your brain and spirit in damaging ways.
+I consider unwholesome media things that are primarily pornographic, violent, dark, etc. I avoid these types of media for both scientific and spiritual reasons.
+I believe unwholesome media alters your brain and spirit in damaging ways.
 I try to do all I can to keep it out of my home and life.

 "Today we are barraged by multitudes of voices telling us how to live, how to gratify our passions, how to have it all.
 At our fingertips we have software, databases, television channels, interactive computer modems, satellite receivers, and communications networks that suffocate us with information.
 There are fewer places of refuge and serenity." - James E. Faust

 I'm not perfect at this stuff.
-I'm also not suggesting not using technology.
-But I think there is a healthy balance to be found that can help us feel more peace and joy in our lives.
+I also love technology and think we should take advantage of the great things that it offers!
+But I do believe it is important to find a healthy balance with technology that can help us feel more peace and joy in our lives.